Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Introduction

 In the field of biometrics, explainability and interpretability of biometric decisions and systems have been identified as outstanding problems \cite{trust}.
 In the area of more understandable face matching decisions, Lin et al. \cite{xCos} proposed xCos.
 Their approach is based on a novel more interpretable cosine metric that provides meaningful explanations.
-Huber et al. \cite{bmvc} has proposed modeling the uncertainty and confidence of model decisions using stochastic forward passes to gain more insight into the decision process.
-In comparison, Knoche et al. \cite{xface} proposed a confidence score and a visualization approach based on systematic occlusions.
+Huber et al. \cite{bmvc} have proposed modeling the uncertainty and confidence of model decisions using stochastic forward passes to gain more insight into the decision process.
+In comparison, Knoche et al. \cite{xface} proposed a confidence score and a visualization approach based on systematic occlusions. { A current trend is to follow a black-box approach \cite{xface,truebbox, bbox}, where only the input is changed and the changes in the output are observed, without a deeper understanding of the inner workings of the model.
+While these approaches provide meaningful explanations, they require plenty of forward calculations which are time-consuming.
+Different approaches are white-box explanation approaches \cite{xCos}, which require access to the model, but can be more efficient.
+Our proposed approach follows the white-box approach to provide fast explanations without additional training.}

-One remaining challenge in the field of explainable face recognition is having an evaluation protocol to asses the validity of the explanations.
+One remaining challenge in the field of explainable FR is having an evaluation protocol to assess the validity of the explanations.
 Often, they are evaluated only on the basis of visualizations on a subjective basis without a quantitative evaluation \cite{xface, xCos, bbox, truebbox}, which makes it difficult to compare different approaches objectively.

-In this work, we 1) propose a novel, efficient and training-free approach based on similarity score backpropagation to indicate areas in a pair of face images to explain, which parts of the image are interpreted as similar or dissimilar for a face recognition model, with an example shown in Figure \ref{fig:catcher}, 2) propose an objective evaluation dataset and an evaluation protocol that allows to compare the performance of different explainable face matching approaches based on visualization.
+In this work, we 1) propose a novel, efficient, and training-free { white-box} approach based on similarity score backpropagation to indicate areas in a pair of face images to explain, which parts of the image are interpreted as similar or dissimilar for an FR model, with an example shown in Figure \ref{fig:catcher}, 2) propose an objective evaluation dataset and an evaluation protocol that allows comparing the performance of different explainable face matching approaches based on visualization.

-The paper is structured as follows: in Section \ref{related} we provide and discuss related works in the area of explainability methods for biometrics and explainable face recognition.
-We detail and rationalize our proposed approach based on backpropagating similar score arguments in Section \ref{method} and provide the experimental details and introduce our novel evaluation benchmark Patch-LFW in Section \ref{experiments}.
-Subsequently, the results and comparison with state-of-the-art are presented and discussed in Section \ref{results}.
-In the final section, Section \ref{conclusion} we conclude our work.